Updated: 02/08/20 | February 8th, 2020

 Book Your Accommodation

-You can book your hostel with Hostelworld.
+You can book your hostel with Hostelworld as they have the largest inventory.
 If you want to stay elsewhere, use Booking.com as it consistently returns the cheapest rates for guesthouses and cheap hotels.
-I use it all the time.
-My favorite places to stay in Budapest are:
+Some of my favorite places to stay in Budapest are:

 Don’t Forget Travel Insurance